Living for the Weekend (The Saturdays album)

 Living for the Weekend is the fourth and final studio album by British girl group The Saturdays.
 It was first released on 11 October 2013, and in the United Kingdom on 14 October 2013, by Fascination Records and its associated record labels.
 Living for the Weekend was recorded between 2011 and 2013 in Los Angeles, London and New York City.
-Longtime collaborator Steve Mac returned to work on the album, as well as enlisting a wide range of new producers and writers including Rodney Jerkins, Autumn Rowe, Diane Warren, Carl Ryden, DNA Songs, David Schuler, Priscilla Renea, Camille Purcell, Jim Jonsin and many more.
+Longtime collaborator Steve Mac returned to work on the album, as well as enlisting a range of new producers and writers including Rodney Jerkins, Autumn Rowe, Diane Warren, DNA Songs, Priscilla Renea, Camille Purcell, Jim Jonsin and others.
 The album was preceded by their first US release, an EP called Chasing the Saturdays.

-Living for the Weekend is prominently pop-oriented that incorporates elements of R&B, dance, and house.
-Reggae artist Sean Paul is the only guest vocalist on the album.
-The band said that they were "overwhelmed" with working with the people they had the chance to get to work with on Living for the Weekend.
-In support of the EP and album, the group also starred in their own reality television show, Chasing the Saturdays, to introduce them to an American audience in support with Mercury Records.

 "30 Days" was announced as the album's lead single and was released on 11 May 2012 and debuted at number seven on the UK Singles Chart.
 The second single from the album, "What About Us", was released in December 2012 and acted as the band's first international release.
 It was then released on 17 March 2013 in the United Kingdom and it debuted at number one on the UK Singles Chart, becoming the Saturdays first #1 single.
 "Gentleman" was released as the third single from the album in June 2013 and a fourth, "Disco Love" in October 2013, where it debuted at number five on the UK Singles Chart.
 The album received mostly mixed reviews from critics; some pointed out that the album had a "lack of personality".
 Many critics thought the latter part of the album was not as strong as the first half.
 Upon release, debuted at number ten on the UK Albums Chart, giving the Saturdays their fourth top-ten album in the UK.
 It also debuted at number 16 on the Irish Albums Chart, making it the band's second top-twenty album in Ireland.